pandyamehul/Learn.LLM/Learning Notes.md

 - Introduction to building multi-modal chatbots that can handle both voice and image inputs.
 - Practical exercises on creating a multi-modal AI assistant for airline travel, integrating voice and image capabilities.
 - Includes examples of using OpenAI's API for image generation and audio synthesis.

+## Week 5

+Day 3:

+- Created a C++ code generator using OpenAI's API.
+- Integrated the code generator into a Gradio UI for interactive code generation.
+- Added functionality to compile and run the generated C++ code within the Gradio interface.